 and educators experience KHOJ.

-Some of the schools that have experienced Khoj are The Heritage School, Gurgaon and New Delhi, The American International School, Chennai, Mercedes Benz International School, Pune, Daly College, Indore, Delhi Public School, Surat and NVN, Jamnagar.
+Some of the schools that have experienced Khoj are The Heritage School, Gurgaon, Bombay International School, Mumbai, The American International School, Chennai, Mercedes Benz International School, Pune, Daly College, Indore and Delhi Public School, Surat.

 To know more about how we design KHOJ expeditions